nil2509/Hyprland-Canvas/README.md

 Because the installer modifies system packages, repositories and SDDM configuration, it is recommended to have a working system snapshot/backup strategy before performing a major system bootstrap.

+If a stage fails, fix the underlying issue before rerunning the installer.

 ---

 ## Important Notes